heet2000/Launchpad/README.md

 2. Click "Login" to access the dashboard

 ### Attendance Marking
-1. On the sidebar, check the "Mark Present" box to record your attendance for the day
+1. On the sidebar, use the radio buttons to mark your daily status:
+   - Mark Present: Record in-office attendance
+   - Mark WFH: Record working from home
+   - Absent: Default state when no option is selected
 2. A confirmation message will appear when attendance is successfully recorded

+### Leave Management
+1. Apply for Leave:
+   - Navigate to the "Apply Leaves" page
+   - Select leave type (Leave or WFH)
+   - Select date range and provide reason
+   - Submit leave request
+2. View Leave History:
+   - All your leave requests are displayed with their current status
+   - Filter requests by type or date

+### Admin Features
+1. Admin Dashboard:
+   - Automatically shown to users with email "admin@payoda.com"
+   - View all leave requests across the organization
+   - Filter requests by employee or status
+2. Leave Approval:
+   - Navigate to "Approve Leaves" page
+   - Review pending leave requests
+   - Approve or reject requests

 ### File Upload
 1. Navigate to the "Upload Files" page
+2. Select a document type (Public, Private, or Protected)
-2. Drag and drop PDF or TXT files, or click to browse
+3. Drag and drop PDF or TXT files, or click to browse
-3. Click "Upload All Files" to upload selected files
+4. Click "Upload All Files" to upload selected files
-4. View upload progress and status for each file
+5. View upload progress and status for each file

 ## Calendar Color Guide

 - **Purple**: Weekend days (Saturday and Sunday)
 - **Orange**: Future days
 - **Green**: Present days (days you were present)
+- **Blue**: Work From Home days
-- **Red**: Leave days
+- **Red**: Leave/Absent days
 - **Bordered**: Today's date

+## Access Control

+- Regular users: Can view their own dashboard, apply for leaves, and view their leave history
+- Admin users: Can access the admin dashboard and approve/reject leave requests from all employees
+  - Admin access is granted to users with email "admin@payoda.com"

 ## License